 For further information about cochlear implantation, please contact Emily Murray, cochlear implant program assistant, at 312.227.3730 or by e-mail at email@example.com.
 Emily can assist you with scheduling of your initial appointments.

 Your support is vital in helping us continue to make a difference in the lives of patients and families.
 Lurie Children's relies on philanthropic funding to enhance its programs, services and research for children.
+Our social workers and educator positions devoted to children with hearing loss rely on the generosity of donors.
 To learn more, please e-mail the Ann & Robert H. Lurie Children’s Hospital of Chicago Foundation at firstname.lastname@example.org or call 312.227.7500.